Chris Hedges, writing in TruthDig, has raised an issue that will be familiar to my regular readers:

 This coincidence merits scrutiny, if only because venerable media watchdog Project Censored chose Manning’s trial as the most censored story of 2013.
 Certainly media abuse of Manning didn’t begin with the onset of the Snowden stories, but surely the NSA deluge the week her trial began was a devastating blow.
 This Buzzfeed article credits the timing of the first NSA story to Greenwald, who, by his own account, strong-armed his editors, because he was “eager to have the world learn about this spying as soon as possible.”
 But this urgency seems an odd alibi for this ‘coincidence’, given that six months on, the world is only privy to 1% of the Snowden documents.

-Considering that the timing of the NSA stories was likely squashing the last chance that Manning’s humanity might intrude on the public, one might have hoped that Snowden and his elected interpreters would at least vocally and unequivocally ally themselves with her.
-But that’s not what they did.
+Since the NSA stories were likely squashing the last chance that Manning’s humanity might intrude on the public, one would expect Snowden and his elected interpreters to at least unequivocally ally themselves with her.
+But they did just the opposite.
 Two days after strong-arming his editors into publishing his first NSA story, Greenwald administered the first injection of Good Whistleblower/Bad Whistleblower (hereafter GW/BW) into the chatter, though without naming names, via a June 8 Buzzfeed post:

 “We’re not engaged in a mindless, indiscriminate document dump, and our source didn’t want us to be,” said Glenn Greenwald, the Guardian writer, in an email to BuzzFeed Saturday.
 “We’re engaged in the standard journalistic assessment of whether the public value to publication outweighs any harms.”